Erica Gilmore, Rosecrance Unit Coordinator, MSED, CADC, LCPC

 “Even though it’s still pretty early in my career, I feel that I do a pretty good job of having a strict line between my personal life and my work life.
 What makes it easier is that I have coworkers with whom I can process my own feelings.
 They are there to support me and they are willing to have those difficult conversations.
 Self-care is a big thing.

-“I have a client who’s currently in our recovery home at Marlowe.
+“I had a client in our recovery home at Marlowe.
 She was one of my first clients when I came to work here; she was 10 to 11 months sober and had a little relapse.
 She reached out, and we got her into the Marlowe Recovery House.
 She just graduated high school.
 This is a client who doesn’t have any family support.
 Her mom and dad suffer from mental illness, she has six siblings who all abuse drugs.
 She’s come very close to dying several times – car accidents, overdoses, and hospitalizations.
 It’s incredible to see her still want recovery, despite not having anything to lean back on.
-Even someone with such a sad, sad story can still make it.
+Even someone with such a sad, sad story can still make it.”

 Gail Raney is Administrator of Rosecrance Central Illinois and has a master’s degree in public administration.
 She started working for Prairie Center in 2002, which merged into Rosecrance in January 2018.